airline_alliances

 • Airline discount.
 It can vary depending on the airline and specific terms of the corporate agreement.

 • Airport lounge access.
-Corporate travelers have access to Oneworld’s network of airport lounges worldwide, with the comfortable and convenient space to work and relax in before flights.
+Corporate travelers have access to Oneworld’s network of airport lounges worldwide, with a comfortable and convenient space to work and relax in before flights.

 • Priority services.
 Business travelers are eligible for priority check-in, boarding, and baggage handling that is both time-saving and stress reducing.